Is Pasta Low FODMAP? Your Complete Guide to Low FODMAP Pasta

 Regular wheat pasta is high FODMAP and should be avoided during the low FODMAP elimination phase.
 At a typical 1-cup serving, wheat pasta contains high levels of fructans that trigger IBS symptoms in most sensitive individuals.

-Pasta night is back on the menu - just make sure it’s the low FODMAP kind!
+Pasta night is back on the menu — just make sure it’s the low FODMAP kind!
+For more grain options, check out our guides on rice, quinoa, oatmeal, and bread.

 Frequently Asked Questions